Considering Selling Your Home Care Agency? 5 Big Questions to Consider as an Owner

 Who is Your Leadership & What is Your Future Role if You Sell?

 How involved in day-to-day operations are you as an owner of your agency?
 How would you leaving the company impact the way the agency is run?
 Do you feel you want to step away completely or continue working for the agency in some capacity?

 How can your agency improve with the help of a management service organization?

 Owning and operating a home care agency isn’t easy, and it isn’t getting any easier.
 It takes a lot of compassion and care to create a successful agency, and it may be intimidating to consider selling or relinquishing your duty.
 That’s why we work directly with owners to ensure that what they created and built over years is not only continued but enhanced.
 Whether you sell your agency and walk away, or stay on with the organization, we seek to partner with agencies that hold symmetry with our intrinsic values.
 If you or someone you know is interested in talking to one of our M/A specialists about the future of your agency, please don’t hesitate to reach out or email us.
 We are always available to help you better understand the landscape of home care mergers and acquisitions.
 Stay tuned on LinkedIn for more tips for agency owners!

-Owners with any questions can speak directly with our Business Development Director Michael Ford by visiting this link to get in touch!
+Owners with any questions can speak directly with our team by visiting this link to get in touch!